-Glenda Puente is a Miami-based design professional with experience in residential, adaptive reuse, commercial and sustainable architecture, interior design, wayfinding, product design, master planning and exhibit curation.
+Glenda Puente is a Miami-based architect with experience in residential, adaptive reuse, commercial and sustainable architecture, interior design, wayfinding, product design, master planning and exhibit curation.
 She has a M.Arch degree from the University of Florida in Gainesville – with studies in France, Mexico and Italy.
 As a student, she received numerous academic and design awards, including the Alpha Rho Chi Medal and a grant from the Clinton Global Initiative University program.
 After graduation, Puente joined Glavovic Studio in Fort Lauderdale, where she worked on various award winning projects from 2011 to 2014.
 She has taught at Florida International University School of Architecture since 2015 and is Chapter President of DOCOMOMO US/Florida, Commitment Mentor for the Clinton Global Initiative University and Coordinator for the 2016 Bienal Panamericana de Arquitectura de Quito.
 As a free-lance writer, Puente has written for Curbed Miami, Plataforma Arquitectura and Br Magazine.

 Ali Qureshi | Adjunct Faculty